Affiliate links on Android Authority may earn us a commission. Learn more.

 Once it becomes widely adopted, Matter should be a win-win for both the public and the smart home industry.

 The importance of reliable connections shouldn’t be undersold.
 Smart home accessories are often scattered across multiple rooms or outside, and they can periodically drop off your network if they don’t have a solid signal.
 That’s less likely with a mesh network.
-Dropouts can also can be caused by oversaturating a Wi-Fi router, and while overload is less likely with Wi-Fi 6, accessories using Matter over Thread can remove that threat entirely.
+Dropouts can also can be caused by oversaturating a Wi-Fi router, so while overload is less likely with Wi-Fi 6, accessories using Matter over Thread can remove that threat entirely.

 Which manufacturers are supporting Matter?